dmcbeing/NavigatorLatLonConv/README.md

 ## Usage

 Simply ran the scrip as any other python script.
-In linux you can also execute 'chmod +x the NavigatorLatLonConv.pu' after which you can run it like a normal executable:
+In linux you might have to execute 'chmod +x the NavigatorLatLonConv.pu' to be able to execute it:
 './NavigatorLatLonConv.py'

 You will be asked to enter the Latitude and Longittude of the place you are interested in.
 You can enter coordinates in two formats:
 - Decimal Degrees (eg 35.45172)
 - Degrees minutes seconds (eg 35:27:06.2)

+If using Google Maps after you locate your point of interest, you can right click and press 'What is here', a widow will appear with the Latitude and
+Longittude of the point of interest.

 The program will return the coordinates in the following formats:
 - Decimal Degrees